HITECHCRIME/HC_OVERVIEW/README.md

        sidekick: mechanoreceptor - tough anarchist

        nemesis: human evil, ignorance, stagnation, harsh world into protopia

+> Flesh out character traits by creating a character diamond.
+Understand the character’s primary trait (their north star), secondary trait (their counter star), their non-negotiable (the thing they are prepared to die on a hill for) and their weakness or fatal flaw.

 # Narrative Arcs for Hitech Crime
 - main pieces of albums (meaning turn these below into EP as well)